clouwood-github/reactjs.org/content/docs/reconciliation.md

 React will match the two `<li>first</li>` trees, match the two `<li>second</li>` trees, and then insert the `<li>third</li>` tree.

-If you implement it naively, inserting an element at the beginning has worse performance.
+If you implement it natively, inserting an element at the beginning has worse performance.
 For example, converting between these two trees works poorly:

 ```xml
 <ul>